Penny Stock Fraud Attorney

 Arbitrator Selection1-2 monthsReview arbitrator lists, ranking and striking process

-Discovery3-6 monthsDocument exchange, depositions, expert reports
+Discovery3-6 monthsDocument exchange, case-specific discovery, expert reports

 Pre-Hearing ConferencesOngoingScheduling, motion practice, settlement discussions